Philadelphia Phillies Logo

 What is Philadelphia Phillies?

-Philadelphia Phillies is a representative of the National League East.
-It is a franchise of the Pennsylvania city of Philadelphia, the oldest sports team in the United States, which rarely changed its nickname.
-It was created in 1883 but has won only two World Series titles to date.
-And in 2015, the Phillies became the first club in MLB history to lose 10,000 matches.
+The Philadelphia Phillies are representatives of the National League East.
+It’s a franchise from the Pennsylvania city of Philadelphia, the USA’s oldest sports team, which has rarely changed its nickname.
+It was established in 1883 but has only won two World Series titles to date.
+And in 2015, the “Phillies” became the first club in MLB history to lose 10,000 matches.

 1900